NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### nixpkgs integration

-The following new config options are added to nixpkgs: `ignoreWarnings` and `traceIgnoredWarnings`.
-The undocumented option `showDerivationWarnings` will be removed.
+The following new config options are added to nixpkgs: `config.ignoreWarnings` and `config.traceIgnoredWarnings`.
+The undocumented option `config.showDerivationWarnings` will be removed.
 A new environment variable is defined, `NIXPKGS_IGNORE_WARNINGS`.

 `ignoreWarnings` is a list of string of the format `packageName.warningKind`.
 A wildcard '\*' may be used before or after the dot, to ignore all warnings of one kind or all warnings of a package.
 For issues that have a name, `packageName.issueName` is allowed too.
 If an issue spans multiple packages, it is recommended to use the same name everywhere so that one may ignore all with `*.issueName`.